egovelox/blog/nugae/format-usb-on-linux.md

 ---
-title: "format a usb storage on a linux OS"
+title: "usb drive operations on linux OS"
 description: "traditional post"
 date: "2020-02-09"
-public: true
+public: false
 ---

 As soon as you plugged your USB device, you can monitor using dmesg: